Sappelen/Libiry/README.md

 INSTALL INSTRUCTIONS<br>
 <br>
 Windows:<br>
+  End-user install instructions (Windows)

+  ▎ Requirement: Python 3.11 or 3.12.
+Download from python.org/downloads (https://www.python.org/downloads/).
+During installation, check "Add Python to PATH".

+  1. Download Libiry-0.5.x.zip from the Releases page (https://github.com/Sappelen/Libiry/releases).
+  2. Right-click the ZIP → Extract All.
+The location doesn't matter — Downloads is fine.
+  3. Open the extracted folder in File Explorer.
+Click the address bar at the top, type cmd, press Enter.
+A Command Prompt opens in that folder.
+  4. Type exactly:
+  powershell -ExecutionPolicy Bypass -File install.ps1
+  4. Press Enter.
+Installation takes about two minutes.
+  5. A Libiry shortcut appears on your desktop.
+You can delete the extracted folder.

+  To uninstall:
+  - Delete %LOCALAPPDATA%\Programs\Libiry (type this in the File Explorer address bar)
+  - Delete the Libiry desktop shortcut
+  - To also remove your settings and library index: delete %APPDATA%\Libiry

 ● Prerequisites
   - Python 3.11 or 3.12 — download from python.org/downloads.
 During installation, check "Add Python to PATH".